Krishnkumar542/ML_Naive_Bayes_Classifier/README.md

 # ML_Naive_Bayes_Classifier

 It is a multiclass classification problem.
-The data is used href="https://github.com/Krishnkumar542/ML_Naive_Bayes_Classifier/blob/main/iris_flower_dataset.csv">irish flower dataset</a>.
+The data is used <a href="https://github.com/Krishnkumar542/ML_Naive_Bayes_Classifier/blob/main/iris_flower_dataset.csv">irish flower dataset</a>.
 In this dataset the number of observations for each class is balanced.
 There are 210 observations with 4 input variables and 1 output variable.
 The variable names are as follows:

 - Sepal length in cm
 - Sepal width in cm